PankajGadhwal/ML-Projects/README.md

 This repository has been created for all of Team **Gradient Thinkers** assignments for the course ES335 - **Machine Learning** at Indian Institute of Technology, Gandhinagar

-All the assignments have been done in folders with name A<assignment number>
+All the assignments have been done in folders with the name A 'assignment number'

 ## Team Members